zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 npm install ejs --save
 ```

 Next, we need to set `view engine` to `ejs`.
 This tells Express we're using EJS as the template engine.
-You can need to place it before any `app.use`, `app.get` or `app.post` methods.
+You need to place it before any `app.use`, `app.get` or `app.post` methods.

 ```javascript
 app.set('view engine', 'ejs')